BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 </div>
 <p>Velcro rips as Baz opens the top flap of her messenger bag, she rummages through it.
 Clover lightly presses his fingers against her arm.
 She stops and looks at him.
 He slides the tea and cookies next to his items.
 Baz smiles and mouths "Thank you".</p>
 <h3>INT.
 CLOVER'S SUV - DAY</h3>
 <p>Baz, Sahny, and Clover exit the gas station with their snacks in hand, and climb into the SUV.
-In the rear view mirror, Clover watches Sahny struggle to settle down between a fursuit bin and wine boxes.</p>
+In the rearview mirror, Clover watches Sahny struggle to settle down between a fursuit bin and wine boxes.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>
 <p>You gonna be able to buckle up with all that junk?</p>